BoD/klibqonto/README.md

 # klibqonto

-A client library for the [Qonto API](https://api-doc.qonto.eu), for Kotlin, Java and more.
+A [Qonto API](https://api-doc.qonto.eu) client library for Kotlin, Java and more.

 This library is written in [Kotlin Multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html) so _in theory_ it can be used from the JVM, Android, and native iOS, Linux, MacOS, Windows and more.